$\mathcal{D(R,O)}$ Grasp: A Unified Representation of Robot and Object Interaction for Cross-Embodiment Dexterous Grasping: Experiments

 \subsection{Evaluation Metric}

 \textbf{Success Rate:} We evaluate the success of grasping by determining whether the force closure condition is satisfied.
 To implement this evaluation criterion, we used the Isaac Gym simulator~\cite{liang2018gpu}.
-A simple grasp controller is applied to execute the predicted grasps in the simulation (See Appendix~\ref{app:controller}).
-Certain forces are applied sequentially along six orthogonal directions, following the approach in~\cite{li2023gendexgrasp}.
-We apply each force for a duration of 1 second.
-We consider the grasp successful if the object's resultant displacement stays below 2 cm after applying the six directional forces.
+A simple grasp controller is applied to execute the predicted grasps in the simulation (Appendix~\ref{app:controller}).
+Following the metric in~\cite{li2023gendexgrasp}, we sequentially apply forces along six orthogonal directions, each for a duration of 1 second.
+The grasp is considered successful if the object's resultant displacement remains below 2 cm after all six directional forces have been applied.

 \textbf{Diversity:} Grasp diversity is quantified by calculating the standard deviation of the joint values (including 6 floating wrist DoF) across all successful grasps.

 \textbf{Efficiency:} The computational time required to achieve a grasp is measured, encompassing both network inference and the subsequent optimization steps.